Safe Links

 Important Note:

-New application accounts created after 28th October 2022 will have Safe Links applied to them.
+New application accounts created after 26th October 2023 will have Safe Links applied to them for Exchange, Teams AND Office applications.

 It is important that application owners read the appropriate Microsoft guidance to ensure their applications are configured to correctly work with these enhanced security features.